Posted on May 5, 2021

 “The STAND Up!
 Growing Innovation Program is truly a one of a kind program in Lebanon and the Mediterranean region supporting circular fashion and textile projects and businesses.
 The 42 entrepreneurs in Lebanon who have been selected to take part in this program will highly benefit from the support that the program will provide them.
 Their projects will be implementing circular solutions in fashion and textile while creating a second life to existing material, generating employment, reducing cost, and more benefits on an environmental and social aspect,” explains Tala Saleh, Senior Programs Officer at Berytech.

 It’s important to note that the capacity-building phase will incorporate the innovative SwitchMed Green Entrepreneurship methodology to help the entrepreneurs better shape their business idea and come up with a robust green business model.
 This methodology has been developed under The SwitchMed initiative that aims at achieving a circular economy in the southern Mediterranean by changing the way goods and services are produced and consumed.
-To achieve this, the initiative provides a support methodology, tools ,and services tailored to the needs of green textile and fashion entrepreneurs and focusing on creating green textile and fashion opportunities for the Mediterranean region.
+To achieve this, the initiative provides a support methodology,

 The Project In Numbers